 For our physical health to work at optimum level, our emotional health needs to do the same.
 It is impossible to have one without the other.

 But for us to improve our emotional health, we first need to recognise our emotions, and what they mean: we need to understand them.
-Once we sort out the causes of our emotions; like stress, anxiety and sadness, we will manage our emotions and health a lot better.
+Once we sort out the causes of our emotions, like stress and anxiety, we will manage our emotions and health better.

 The following suggestions may be helpful:

-- Expressing your feelings is an important key to maintaining optimum health.
-Talking to someone you can trust is part of the process.
+- Being able to express your feelings is an important key to maintaining optimum health.
+Talking to someone you trust is part of the process.
 If you don’t have anyone you can talk to, a doctor could refer you on to someone;

-- Living a balanced life helps improve emotional health;
+- Live a balanced life helps improve emotional health;

 - Make time for the things you enjoy;

 Carrying emotional baggage will hurt us in the long-term.
-Speaking our truth won’t always make us popular, but it can bring about necessary change for us.
+Speaking your truth won’t always make you popular, but it can bring about necessary change.